C++ Protobuf

 Never reuse a tag number.
 If you delete a field,

-Never change a field's type in a way that changes the wire encoding.
-Some changes are wire-compatible (
+Never change field type in a way that changes wire encoding.
+Some changes wire-compatible (

-Adding fields is always safe.
+Adding fields always safe.
 Old code ignores them.

 -

-Removing optional fields is safe at the wire level, but
+Removing optional fields safe at wire level — but

 Don't change

-oneofmembership — moving a field in or out of a oneof is wire-compatible but changes presence semantics for old code.
+oneofmembership — moving in/out of oneof is wire-compatible but changes presence semantics for old code.

 9. Build Integration Sketches